Discovering and exploiting active sensing motifs for estimation: Results

 where $\hat{x}_{i,k}$ is the current filtered estimate of the state $x_i$, $\hat{x}_{i,k - 1}$ is the filtered estimate at the previous time step, and $\check{x}_{i,k}$ is the current raw estimate of the state from $\mathcal{H}_i$ (\autoref{fig:figure_supp_observability_filter}).
 The coefficient $\alpha_k$ is a time-varying weight between $0-1$ that determines how much to update the current filtered estimate with the current raw estimate. $\alpha_k$ can be determined from an inverted and normalized function of the estimated observability $\check{\mathcal{F}}^{-1}_{x_{i, k}}$.

-With validated state and observability estimators (\autoref{fig:figure_supp_ANN_noise}), we next applied our observability filter to a testing trajectory with time-varying wind direction, which the ANN's had not been trained on (\autoref{fig:figure_3_g}).
+We applied our observability filter to a trajectory with time-varying wind direction, which the ANNs had not been trained on (\autoref{fig:figure_3_g}).
 This trajectory was designed to only have sporadic bouts of active sensing (turns) to make estimation more challenging.
 We also injected sensor noise into the measurements $\vect{Y}_{\timewindow_k}$.
-As expected, we found that the ANN raw estimate ($\check{\zeta}$) was only accurate during turns (periods of high observability)---in between turns the estimate was consistently offset (\autoref{fig:figure_3_g}).
-However, the filtered estimate ($\hat{\zeta}$) smoothly and quickly converged to the true value of wind direction (${\zeta}$) during a turn (\autoref{fig:figure_3_g}).
+As expected, the ANN raw estimate ($\check{\zeta}$) was accurate only during turns; between turns, estimates were consistently offset (\autoref{fig:figure_3_g}).
+However, the filtered estimate ($\hat{\zeta}$) quickly converged to the true value of wind direction (${\zeta}$) during a turn (\autoref{fig:figure_3_g}).
 With sufficiently frequent turns the observability-filtered estimate could track the changing wind direction, although high enough measurement noise did lead to worse performance (\autoref{fig:figure_supp_ANN_noise_e}--\autoref{fig:figure_supp_ANN_noise_g}).